KianShepherd/pyrays/README.md

     * Use rust intrisic float operations
         * Similar to the C `-ffast-math` flag for all hot path floating point operations
         * ~1.5x speedup on every ray object interaction
+    * Replaced handmade Vec3 implementation with the Rust `glam` library for the Vec3A type
+        * Using a nightly compiler we can opt into `core-simd` for multi-platform SIMD vector support.
+        * We also opt into fast math here to further improve performance at the cost of some float accuracy.
+          * I've done a few test renders of the same scene and there is no visible difference but a massive performance improvement.
     * Octree / Bounding Volume Hierarchies
         * Rather than check every object against each ray we can split the objects into smaller BVH's.
           This makes it feasible to raytrace scenes with millions of objects as we can ray object check